d3x0r/STFRPhysics/README.md

 Rotation around the X axis rotates the frame such that a change in the Y will now be aligned with the Z axis, which is also heading in the same direction as the previous addition.

 This is a way to combine angular velocities and get a net axis/angle of rotation.
 This is not the same a rotation applied to a rotation.

+## Old Preface

+This is a study of rotation vectors... rotation vectors add similar to the terms here... https://en.wikipedia.org/wiki/Lie_product_formula that each is applied in parallel steps until the end.

+### Old Old Preface

+There exists a coordinate space of rotations that's not self covering.

+The coordinate space of rotations, hence called 'rotation space' or 'rotation map', is a continuous, infinite space consisiting of N perpendicular axles which together apply curvature to a space.
+Curvature is a translation of a Cartesian or linear space around 1 or more axles;
+where additional axles composite into a single composite axle, around which all linear space is translated.
+The coordinates of a curvature are in terms of `dθ/dT`, similar to velocity expressed in (X,Y,Z) linear coordinates with units of `dPosition/dT`.
+Velocity sums to a position, angular velocity sums to an angular position.
+Curvature at time 0 is the same as a curvature of 0 at any other time `T`; which is the basis frame representing the new (X/Y/Z) vectors used to scale all points in the frame to this new frame.

+The rotation space is linear, and can be compared relatively(which is to say to take the difference of the rotations).
+While the differential rotation is knowable, and defines a specific axis/angle itself, the required path to take to move your rotation point, when properly constrained to rotation composition, is a different matter (much like in life, just because you can compute a line from here to there, doesn't mean you can use that line to get there; even in space, gravity applies a curvature to your inertia).
+When a rotation is rotated, the operation is the [cross product](whitepaper.md#lna-x-lnb---the-cross-product-of-natural-log-vector-complex-numbers) of two log quaternions:
+`lnQ1 x lnQ2` and not addition; compared to `exp(lnQ1) x exp(lnQ2)`.
+The math performed is not the same, and the cross product of log quaternions retains the correct relative angles within the rotation space; including potential orbital jumps.

+In every 3D physics and game engine, objects have 6 dimensions, 3 which represent it's velocity and 3 that represent it's angular velocity.
+The normal vector representing velocity is the direction of motion, while the normal of the vector representing angular velocity is the axis of rotation.
+The length of the velocity vector represents the speed of an object, similarly the sum of the angles of the angular velocity represents the [total angular warp](whitepaper.md#regarding-specific-representation) of coodinate space.

+Coordinates within the rotation space have a sort of concentric spherical shell nature to them, any line radially from the origin is the same rotation axle, with a different angular speed.